Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: The perturbative expansion and Eikonal approximation of wave optics

 which maps points on the lens plane to a source position $y$.
 For a given source position, the images, $\{ x_j \}$, with stationary phase, are solutions to the lens equation, $\xi(x) = y$.
 Note that while the map $\xi$ is one-to-one, the inverse map $\xi^{-1}$ need not be, and a given source position may correspond to multiple images.

 In the geometric, or stationary-phase approximation, each individual image has an associated wave-field given by

 where $\Delta_j = \xi'(x_j)$ is the Jacobian of the lens map, and $n_j$ is the Morse index, which is $0$ or $1$ when $x_j$ is a maximum or minimum of the lens map, respectively.
 The total wave-field at the observer in this limit is given by $F^\mathrm{geom.} = \sum_j F^\mathrm{geom.}_j$ \citep{Schneider}.
-This is also sometimes referred to as the Eikonal limit of wave optics.
+This is also sometimes referred to as the Eikonal limit of wave optics\footnote{Some authors distinguish between Eikonal and geometric optics, using the term ``geometric optics" to refer to incoherent lensing when there are no interference effects, i.e. when the intensity is given by the incoherent sum $|F^\mathrm{geom.}|^2 = \sum_j |F^\mathrm{geom.}_j|^2$.
+However, since we only consider coherent lensing described by Eq.~\ref{eq:Kirchhoff-Fresnel} in this paper, we use ``stationary-phase approximation", ``Eikonal limit", and ``geometric optics" interchangeably.}.
 This approximation is valid in the limit $\nu \to \infty$, except at caustics, which are points where the lens map is degenerate, and $\Delta_j = 0$.
 At caustics, the intensity of the degenerate images formally goes to infinity.
 Despite this divergence, geometric optics is an extremely useful approximation in the high-frequency limit as the regions around the caustics at which the divergence occurs typically contribute very little overall flux.

 So far we have assumed the lens map is a real map.
 However, generically the lens potential, $\psi$, and the associated lens map may be analytically continued so that the lens map can admit complex solutions (i.e. the images, $x_j$, may be complex).
 For such images, the wave-field is given by \citep{GrilloCordes2018}